SuperDARN/pydarn/docs/user/io.md

 You can then use the dictionary of data in sdarn_data for your plotting needs.
 In addition, you can select a specific *slice* to convert by assigning `slice_id = 0` in the options.
 This option is required for files produced before Borealis v0.5 was released.

+!!!
+Warning
+    There may be some issues with using `hdf5` libraries on a Windows machine. pyDARNio will be looking into this bug.

 ## Other Examples